Free CT Motorcycle Permit Test 2026

 Following road rules is a must.
 You can plan to have several questions address those rules.

-Understanding traffic signs and the right-of-way is essential.
+Understanding traffic signs and the rules of the right-of-way is essential.
 Knowing lane position is also important.

 Safe Riding Practices

-Riding safely is a lifestyle for bikers.
+Riding safely is a way of life for bikers.
 The permit test promotes good habits.

 Safe following distances are essential.
-Using mirrors correctly is also a common test topic.
+Using mirrors correctly is also a common topic of tests.

 Beyond the Written Test